cad324/Cornell-Thrift-Project/documents/design-journey.md

 [You may need to add additional subgoals and/or actions for each task.]

+**Task 1: Users wants to contact the club to ask a question.**

+[Add as many subgoals as you needs]
+**Subgoal # 1 : Go to Contact page**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # 1 : Click on Contact in navigation bar**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Subgoal # 2 : Fill out information under "Get in Touch"**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # 1 : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Subgoal # 3 : Submit response**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # 1 : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

 #### Task 2 - Cognitive Walkthrough

+**Task 2: Client can upload an image to About page.**

+[Add as many subgoals as you needs]
+**Subgoal # 1 : Go to About page**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Subgoal # 2 : Log in**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Subgoal # 3 : Fill out form to upload an image**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Subgoal # 4 : Submit an image**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

 ### Cognitive Walk-though Results